2020 Best Online Liberal Studies Degrees

-The core curriculum in the majority of liberal studies master’s degrees focuses on advanced theory and research skills, and students typically have a wide range of courses to choose from.
+The core curriculum in the majority of online liberal studies master’s degrees focuses on advanced theory and research skills.
+Students typically have a wide range of courses to choose from.
 Most programs have a certain number of core courses that are required in order to achieve the degree.
 In most programs, this takes the form of some type of interdisciplinary seminar in the first semester, a capstone course at the end of the program, and perhaps one or two more required courses in between.
 Possible core courses may include political communications, critical theory, national identity and development, modern ethical theory, and fundamental theology.
 Some form of in-person interaction may be required for an online master's degree in liberal studies, particularly when completing the capstone thesis or project.

 Doctorates in liberal studies can take up to five years to complete and are offered as either a Doctor of Liberal Studies (DLS) degree or a Doctor of Philosophy (PhD) degree, depending on the university.
 Applicants need an accredited bachelor’s degree or master’s degree, depending on the type of doctoral program.
 Some programs offer students the option of enrolling in a master's degree program and then continuing their education with an interlinking doctorate program.
 Applicants will need to submit some combination of transcripts from their bachelor's or master's degree programs, standardized test scores, personal statements, resumes or CVs, and letters of recommendation.